 Many strains of marijuana plants take several months to be ready to harvest.
-This can prevent growers in colder climates from growing plants outdoors, forcing them to invest heavily in complicated indoor growing setups.
-However, even these growers can enjoy the benefits of outdoor growing by using one of the many strategies explained above to force their plants to flower early.
+This can prevent growers in colder climates from growing plants outdoors, forcing them to invest heavily in indoor growing setups.
+However, even them can enjoy the benefits of outdoor growing by using one of the many strategies explained above.

 While forcing plants to flower early may seem like a risky undertaking, it is better than losing an entire crop to an impending frost.
-Growers who want to be able to harvest their plants in just a few months but minimize the risks of covering their plants still have options for growing outdoors.
+Growers who want to harvest their plants quickly but minimize risks of covering them have options for growing outdoors.
 Auto-flowering cannabis fits the needs of these growers perfectly, allowing them to have a quick harvest without having to interrupt the light schedules of their plants.